Preston conceals many interesting facts and achievements...

 In 1179 Preston's first Royal Charter was granted by Henry II conveying the right for the town to have a Guild Merchant.
-The first recorded celebration of the Preston Guild was held in 1397 when it was already 200 years old.
+Celebrations, known as the Preston Guild, have since been held every 20 years; with Preston being the only place to still hold these celebrations today.
+The first recorded celebration of the Preston Guild was held in 1397, when it was already 200 years old.

-The first provincial town to be lit by coal gas
+The first town outside of London to be lit by coal gas

-In 1816 Reverend Joseph "Daddy" Dunn created an improved gas lighting technique through chemical experiments.
+In 1816 Reverend Joseph "Daddy" Dunn, of St Wilfrid's Parish in Preston, created an improved gas lighting technique through chemical experiments.
 Joseph rapidly changed the whole of Lancashire by transporting the cool-gas lighting into the area as well as throughout the UK.
 By the mid 1800s, Preston became the second town in England after London to be fully lit by coal gas, making it the first provincial town in England to be lit this way.
 When laying the pipes for the lighting process some pipes were created from surplus musket barrels to save money.